casper-network/docs-archive/implementation/checksummed-hex.rst

-.. _checksummed-hex-head:
+.. _checksum-hex-head:

-Checksummed Hex Encoding
+Checksum Hex Encoding
 ========================

-.. _checksummed-hex-intro:
+.. _checksum-hex-intro:

 Introduction
 ------------

-Checksummed hex encoding is a hex encoding format that includes an embedded checksum.
+A checksum hex encoding is a hex encoding format that includes an embedded checksum.
-The checksummed hex encoding spec was defined in **CEP-57** and implemented in **1.x.x**.
+The checksum hex encoding spec was defined in `CEP-57 <https://github.com/casper-network/ceps/pull/57>`_ and implemented in **1.x.x**.

-Checksummed hex encoded keys are safer to use than lowercase hex encoded keys because they enforce the validity of the key, and they make it easier to ensure that transactions cannot be processed with invalid or nonexistent keys.
-As an example, if you accidentally change a character in a checksummed, hex encoded key, it will make the key impossible to decode, so tokens can't sent to invalid addresses.
+Checksum hex encoded keys are safer to use than lowercase hex encoded keys because they enforce the validity of the key, and they make it easier to ensure that transactions cannot be processed with invalid or nonexistent keys.
+As an example, if you accidentally change a character in a checksum, hex encoded key, it will make the key impossible to decode, so tokens can't sent to invalid addresses.
 However, if someone accidentally changes a character in a normal hex-encoded key, the system would accept it, potentially stranding tokens in an inaccessible account.

-The following :ref:`keys _serialization-standard-serialization-key` are checksummed-hex encoded:
+The following :ref:`keys _serialization-standard-serialization-key` are checksum-hex encoded:

 - Account
 - Hash
 - URef